 The Open Group

-The Open Group is a global consortium that enables the achievement of business objectives through IT standards.
-With more than 500 member organizations, The Open Group has a diverse membership that spans all sectors of the IT community – customers, systems and solutions suppliers, tool vendors, integrators, and consultants, as well as academics and researchers – to:
+The Open Group is a global consortium that enables the achievement of business objectives through technology standards.
+Our diverse membership of more than 700 organizations includes customers, systems and solutions suppliers, tools vendors, integrators, academics, and consultants across multiple industries.

-• Capture, understand, and address current and emerging requirements, and establish policies and share best practices
+· Working with customers to capture, understand, and address current and emerging requirements, establish policies, and share best practices

 Further information on The Open Group is available at www.opengroup.org.

-This document is the ArchiMate® 3.0 Specification, an Open Group standard.
+This document is the ArchiMate® 3.1 Specification, a standard of The Open Group.
 It has been developed and approved by The Open Group.